JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 </tabs>

-If you'd like to turn off the synchronization mechanism for a subproject altogether, use a `noSynchronization()` call instead of `identifier()`:
+If you'd like to disable the synchronization mechanism for a subproject altogether, use a `noSynchronization()` call instead of `identifier()`:

 ```kotlin